it's miles the calculation of the combined extent occupied via undertaking wires, grounding wires, and other components in an electrical software box.

 Where

-If there are one or more luminaire studs or hickey inside the box:
+If there are one or more luminaire studs or hickey within the box:

 \(\ A_s=\ 1\)If

-there are no luminaire studs or hickey inside the box:
+There are no luminaire studs or hickey in the field:

 \(\ A_s=\ 0\)\(\ V_s =\ A_s\times \ V_{largest\ conductor}\)